 Larry Jegley, 1978

-Mr. Jegley is the Prosecuting Attorney for the Sixth Judicial District of Arkansas and has served in that capacity since 1996.
+In 2022, Mr. Jegley retired after serving for 25 years as the Prosecuting Attorney for the Sixth Judicial District of Arkansas.
 He is a sum laude graduate of UA Little Rock where he was a member of the Law Journal and Law Review.
 Prior to serving as the Prosecuting Attorney, Mr. Jegley served as the Chief Staff Attorney for the Arkansas Court of Appeals, legal advisor to the North Little Rock Police Department, staff attorney for the Arkansas Public Service Commission, and instructor of law and legal clinic supervisor for UA Little Rock.

 The Honorable Dustin McDaniel, 1998

-Dustin McDaniel is a partner in the Little Rock law firm of McDaniel, Wolff & Benca, PLLC.
+Dustin McDaniel is a founding partner in the Little Rock law firm of McDaniel Wolff, PLLC.
 McDaniel’s practice focuses on administrative law, regulatory affairs, government relations, business litigation, and criminal law.
 McDaniel represents individuals and businesses ranging from healthcare to technology, as well as regulated industries such as tobacco and medical cannabis.
-Previously, he opened the firm McDaniel, Richardson & Calhoun, PLLC, which has since merged with other firms to create McDaniel, Wolff & Benca, PLLC.
+Previously, he opened the firm McDaniel, Richardson & Calhoun, PLLC, which has since merged with other firms to create McDaniel Wolff, PLLC.
 McDaniel served from 2007-2015 as Arkansas’s 55th Attorney General.
 From 2005-2007, McDaniel served in the Arkansas House of Representatives, serving on the House Public Health, Welfare, and Labor Committee and as Co-Chair of the Joint Select Committee on Health Insurance and Prescription Drugs.
 In 2019, Bowen honored him as the inaugural Distinguished Alumnus.

 Samuel Reeves, 1989